Friedrich Kellner: After the war

 Kellner and his wife arranged to have their son, Fred William Kellner, sent to the United States in 1935 out of concern he might otherwise have to fight for Hitler.
 Fred William returned to Germany in 1945 as a member of the U.S. Army.
 He was unable to cope with the devastation he witnessed, and in 1953 he took his own life.
 He is buried in the American Legion Tomb in Neuilly, France, on the outskirts of Paris.
 Fred's son, Robert Scott Kellner, grew up in a children's home in Connecticut.
 In 1960, while in the United States Navy and traveling through Germany, Robert Scott Kellner located his grandparents, Friedrich and Pauline Kellner, and learned of the existence of the diary.
 In 1968, Friedrich Kellner gave his diary to his American grandson to translate and bring to the attention of the public.
 He believed his observations during World War II could have meaning in the increasing hostilities in the world brought about by the Cold War with Communism, and the proliferation of neo-Nazi cults.

 Friedrich and Pauline Kellner spent their last few years in Mainz, where Kellner had first begun his service as a law administrator and a political activist.
 He served as a volunteer legal advisor in Mainz from 1962 until 1969.
 After Pauline's death on 8 February 1970, Friedrich returned to Laubach for the remaining few months of his life.
 He died on 4 November 1970, in the regional hospital in Lich, not far from Laubach.
-He was buried at the side of his wife in the Main Cemetery, Hauptfriedhof, in Mainz.
+He was buried at the side of his wife at the Hauptfriedhof Mainz.

 Decades later, Robert Scott Kellner would use the diary to combat the resurgence of fascism and anti-Semitism in the twenty-first century, and to counter historical revisionists who would deny the Holocaust and other Nazi atrocities.
 He offered a copy of the diary to the Iranian president, Mahmoud Ahmadinejad, who has referred to the Holocaust as "a myth" and has called for Israel to be "wiped off the map."
 In his offer to Ahmadinejad, Kellner said: "We need to renounce ideologies that do not uphold, above all else, human life and personal liberty."